Recipe: Lazy-ass refrigerator soup stock

 500ml water, room temperature or even cold water is fine

-Put everything into a jar together and let it sit in your fridge overnight (even, if you are at urgent situation, leave it in room temperature, after couple of hours later, it is still good to go) and up to 3 days.
+Put everything into a jar together and let it sit in your fridge overnight and up to 3 days (if you’re in a hurry, leave it at room temperature, and it will still be good to go a couple of hours later).
 Sometimes the water gets a slightly viscous texture from the dashima (it’s a kind of seaweed after all) but don’t worry, that’s perfectly normal and will go away as soon as you boil your stock for soup.